This article was last updated Aug. 22, 2022.

 What to do if you suspect mental health concerns

-First things first: If you think your child may have developed a mental health condition as a result of social isolation during the pandemic, talk to their pediatrician.
+First things first: If you think your child could be dealing with a mental health condition, talk to their pediatrician.
 They’ll be able to help with getting an evaluation or recommending a mental health specialist to develop a treatment plan, which usually includes some form of therapy.
 Once you have a confirmed diagnosis from your child’s pediatrician, you can reach out to their school to help ensure your child is well-supported External Site in their primary learning environment.

 You can also help your child manage symptoms of anxiety and depression by encouraging healthy behaviors, including getting enough sleep and physical activity, eating a healthy, balanced diet, and trying techniques for mindfulness or relaxation.

-If you're a Wellmark Blue Cross and Blue Shield member and you need help finding a mental health specialist that can address your concerns, simply sign up for or log in to myWellmark® Opens New Window.
-Once logged in, you can quickly find providers by specialty in your area, see quality scores, view patient ratings, and get an estimate of how much the visit will cost before you even step foot in the clinic.
+As a Wellmark Blue Cross and Blue Shield member, you can find a mental health specialist that can address your concerns by simply signing up for or logging in to myWellmark® Opens New Window.
+Once logged in, you can quickly find providers by specialty in your area and get an estimate of how much the visit will cost before you even step foot in the clinic.

 If you think your child is in immediate danger as a result of a mental health condition, contact the National Suicide Prevention Lifeline External Site at 800-273-TALK (8255) to speak with a skilled mental health counselor nearby.
 You can also connect to a counselor 24/7 External Site by texting HOME to 741741.